Same-sex marriage in Finland: 2015–2019 parliamentary term

-A citizens' initiative to repeal the gender-neutral marriage law was started on 29 March 2015.
+A citizens' initiative to repeal the gender-neutral marriage law was launched on 29 March 2015.
 The initiative collected almost 110,000 signatures by 29 September 2015 and was presented to the Parliament on 22 June 2016.
-On 8 September 2016, it was sent to the Legal Affairs Committee after a plenary debate.
+On 8 September 2016, it was referred to the Legal Affairs Committee after a plenary debate.
 On 15 February 2017, the committee recommended that the Parliament reject the initiative.
 On 17 February, the Parliament voted to accept the committee's recommendation by a 120–48 margin with 2 abstentions.